sam0delkin/intellij-psa/README.md

 - [x] Add support of autocomplete
 - [x] Add support of GoTo
+- [x] Add support of single-file custom code templates with variables
-- [ ] Add support of custom code templates with variables
+- [ ] Add support of multi-file custom code templates with variables
 - [ ] Add support of intentions

 ## FAQ / How To